cwells/puppet-supervisor/README.md

 ## Overview

-The  dalenys-supervisor module  enables you  to install,  deploy, and  configure supervisor.
+The supervisor module enables you to install, deploy, and configure supervisor.

 ## Module Description